-The only exception is summer break.
-I have a lovely little and very rustic cottage in the Kawarthas.
+The only exception is the summer break.
+I have a lovely little and very rustic cabin in the Kawarthas.
 It’s been in the family for over 50 years and hopefully will be for at least another 50.

 The lakeside is my happy place.
-Somewhere I can escape the fast paced life of the city, the traffic, and the smog.
+Somewhere I can escape the fast-paced life of the city, the traffic, and the smog.
 Here I can connect with nature and relax and forget the time of day or the week.
-However, the workaholic in me won’t allow all play and no work, so I have built myself a jewellery studio in the old boathouse.
+I have built myself a jewellery studio in the old boathouse.
 Every year I add a new piece of equipment, so it’s one less piece of my Toronto Studio that I need to haul back and forth.
 It’s coming along quite nicely as you can see from the photos.

-If you live in a city, the idea of cohabitating with a dock spider who has made a home in your bathroom sink or feeling something crawl up your leg and jump into your bathrobe pocket to retrieve peanuts can frighten the bejeebers out of you.
-These are joyful moments for me, and I sorely miss them once I return to Toronto at the end of cottage season.
+If you are a city dweller, the idea of co-habitating with a dock spider who has made a home in your bathroom sink or feeling something crawl up your leg and jump into your bathrobe pocket to retrieve peanuts can frighten the bejeebers out of you.
+These are joyful moments for me, and I sorely miss them once I return to Toronto at the end of the cottage season.